mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 At this point, `flake.nix` should [look like this](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/05-launch-honggfuzz/flake.nix).

-And the fuzzing workflow is complete.
+Now, the fuzzing workflow is complete.

 I can put this Nix flake in a brand new directory, and when I run `nix run`, it will download all the tricky PDFs, compile xpdf, and start fuzzing.
 I can let honggfuzz run indefinitely and see what crashes it finds.

 {{<img src="hfuzz.webp" caption="With the addition of a `fuzz-xpdf` app in my Nix flake, I have a complete fuzzing workflow and can allow my fuzzer to run indefinitely and find all the bugs that it can.">}}